Mind the (DH) Gap! A Contrast in Risky Choices Between Reasoning and Conversational LLMs: Additional Study Design Details

 \paragraph{Robustness Checks.} For every fit, the parameter set yielding the lowest MSE across all initialization attempts is selected as the final estimate.
 Parameters are bounded to $[0.01, 1000]$ to prevent numerical instability, and payoff magnitudes are normalized by the maximum absolute payoff in the batch prior to fitting.

 \paragraph{Uncertainty Estimation.} To assess the reliability of our parameter estimates, we calculated 95\% confidence intervals using a parametric bootstrap procedure.
 First, we computed the predicted choice probabilities $\hat{p}_i$ for each prospect pair $i$ using the best-fitting parameters $\hat{\theta}$ derived from the original data.
-We then generated $B=1000$ synthetic datasets; for each dataset, the number of times Option A was chosen for prospect $i$ was simulated from a Binomial distribution $Bin(n=10, p=\hat{p}_i)$, reflecting the 10 repetitions per query used in our data collection.
+We then generated $B=1000$ synthetic datasets; for each dataset, the number of times Option A was chosen for prospect $i$ was simulated from a Binomial distribution $\text{Bin}(n=20, p=\hat{p}_i)$, reflecting the approximately 20 valid trials per condition in our data collection.
 The model was re-fitted to each synthetic dataset to obtain a distribution of bootstrap estimates $\{\hat{\theta}^*_1, \dots, \hat{\theta}^*_B\}$.
 The 95\% confidence intervals were determined using the percentile method, defined by the $2.5^{th}$ and $97.5^{th}$ percentiles of the bootstrap distribution.